> Building trade capacity

 Current Advisory Board Members (2010-2013)

 Selection process back to top

-Fourteen institutions were awarded WTO Chairs after the selection process conducted in 2009, for a period of up to four years covering from 2010 to 2013.
-Information about a second Call for Tender will be made publicly available with due anticipation.
+Fourteen institutions were awarded WTO Chairs after the selection process conducted in 2009, for a period of up to four years from 2010 to 2013.
+The second Call for Tender has been issued on 30 October 2013.

 Information is contained in WCP Call for Tender 2013 and WCP Application Form.

 Mr Henry Gao, Professor, Singapore Management University, and Ms Bridget Chilala, Director, Institute for Training and Technical Cooperation, WTO at the 2013 WCP Annual Conference

 Tabitha Wagithi Kiriti Nganga, Senior Lecturer, School of Economics, University of Nairobi; Taleb Awad Warred, Professor International Economics, University of Jordan; and Riza Noer Arfani, Executive Secretary, Department of International Relations, Universitas Gadjah Mada at the 2013 WCP Annual Conference

 WCP Advisory Board Members at the2013 WCP Annual Conference: Richard Newfarmer, Country Director, Rwanda, So.
 Sudan, and Uganda, International Growth Centre and Alexandros Sarris, Professor of Economics, University of Athens.